Post

 Demo PR

-CI/CD — Entirely developed using GitHub Actions, easy to maintain and extend.
+CI/CD — Fully developed with GitHub Actions, easy to maintain and extend.

 CI: